ckeditor/ckeditor4/.github/ISSUE_TEMPLATE.md

-## Are you reporting feature or a bug?
+## Are you reporting a feature or a bug?

 <!-- Put your issue type here: Bug / Feature request / Other, please explain -->